MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Numerical Experiments

 \subsubsection{Makespan}

 Fig.~\ref{exp3_result}(c) compares the makespans of PHANS and conventional methods.

 As in Experiment~1, the makespan of PHANS was significantly smaller than that of PIBT.
-In large-scale environments, the target path becomes longer, and the number of obstructing agents that need to be moved increases.
-At this point, moving obstructing agents in advance has a significant effect.
+In large-scale environments, target paths become longer, and the number of obstructing agents that need to be moved increases.
+At this point, moving the obstructing agents in advance has a significant effect.

 The PHANS makespan remained below $60$ for densities less than $90\%$.
 However, it increased drastically at higher densities.
 This increase is attributed to the additional time required to evacuate more obstructing agents, which leads to longer waiting times for the target agents and thus longer makespans.